Posted April 3, 2016.

 Quit Now For Life!

-This is five 1-hour sessions of direct, face-to-face instruction on AVRT-based recovery conducted by Jack Trimpey via FaceTime teleconferencing connection.
-The first two sessions are usually completed within the first week, followed by one session for each of the next two weeks, and the final, closeout session is usually scheduled several months ahead.
+AVRTeleConference is five 1-hour sessions of direct, face-to-face instruction on Addictive Voice Recognition Technique® (AVRT®) conducted by Jack Trimpey via FaceTime teleconferencing connection.
+The first two sessions are usually completed within the first week, the remainder weekly or longer intervals.
 Whenever possible, a family member or significant other sits in as a participant-observer.
 Required Apple devices include iMac, MacBook, iPhone, iPad, late model iPod, or iTouch.
 Voice telephone is also available.

 Stick with the real experts: the millions who quit their addictions based upon their own native beliefs and common sense.